Contrasting European Wax Center (EWCZ) and Its Peers

 |2.49

-European Wax Center currently has a consensus price target of $31.29, suggesting a potential upside of 19.69%.
-As a group, “Personal services” companies have a potential upside of 34.84%.
-Given European Wax Center’s peers higher probable upside, analysts plainly believe European Wax Center has less favorable growth aspects than its peers.
+European Wax Center presently has a consensus target price of $31.29, suggesting a potential upside of 44.98%.
+As a group, “Personal services” companies have a potential upside of 35.86%.
+Given European Wax Center’s stronger consensus rating and higher probable upside, analysts clearly believe European Wax Center is more favorable than its rivals.

-This table compares European Wax Center and its peers top-line revenue, earnings per share and valuation.
+This table compares European Wax Center and its rivals’ net margins, return on equity and return on assets.

 |European Wax Center